 5. Sit upright and stay upright for an hour after eating whenever possible.
 Avoid reclining or lying down after eating.

 6. Avoid clothing or belts that are tight in the stomach area.
-Pressure on the stomach can aggravate GERD.
+Pressure on the stomach can flare symptoms and make things worse.

 7. Consider raising the head of your bed a few inches if you are in pain or symptoms increase while sleeping.